-Teaching about Japan and the world in a multifaceted way, and developing human resources who can share the appealing features of Japan with the world, from the standpoint of “Japan.”
+Teaching about Japan and the world in a multifaceted way, and developing human resources who can share the appealing features of Japan with the world, from the standpoint of “Japan”

-In the future, the number of people in Japan with overseas roots will grow more than ever before, making the country increasingly multilingual and multicultural with diverse languages and cultures.
+In the future, the number of people in Japan with overseas roots will grow more than ever before, making the country increasingly multilingual and multicultural.
 This will be a new era in which Japanese society as a whole will become one of co-existence.
 Therefore, we must develop human resources who can be active on both the local and global stages, with their eyes turned to Japanese regions and the world at large.
 With a focus on Japan, the Department of International Japanese Studies develops human resources who, having mastered a wide range of liberal arts related to Japan and the world and gained global knowledge, can share the appealing features of Japan with the world.
 Students also gain the ability to empathize with others, presentation skills utilizing high-level language capabilities, and the ability to engage in dialogues for building better human relationships.
 In this way, they can contribute to peaceful co-existence between Japan and the world.

 Study “glocal” liberal arts and specialized knowledge founded on learning to master both Japanese and English at a high level of proficiency.